 When it comes to choosing a PCB manufacturing vendor you may have more options than you think.
 Overseas manufacturers with long lead times, high minimum orders, and complex requirements for hardware designers are no longer the only choice for small businesses, engineers, makers, Kickstarter creators, or other entrepreneurs.

-In most cases, the first step, once the required design files and Bill of Materials are complete, is prototyping.
-The old fashioned approach to PCB manufacturing was not very friendly to small quantity orders, making PCB prototyping and PCB assembly challenging and expensive.
+In most cases, the first step, once the design documents and Bill of Materials are complete, is prototyping.
+The old fashioned approach to PCB manufacturing was not very friendly to small quantity orders, making prototyping and iteration challenging and expensive.

-Fortunately, the next generation of PCB prototyping service providers is happy to work on prototype orders.
-Even better, they leverage online software tools to take the pain out of getting a quote for your prototype.
-Instead of waiting days or weeks, you’ll just upload your documents and get a quote in seconds.
+Fortunately, the next generation of PCB assembly service providers is happy to work on prototyping orders.
+What’s more, they leverage online software tools to take the pain out of getting a quote for your prototype.
+Instead of waiting days or weeks, you’ll just upload your documents and get a quote in minutes.

 Once the prototyping and iteration process is complete, the PCB manufacturing stage can begin.
 Look for a partner that welcomes your order in any quantity, from one to 10,000, so that you can be supported by one vendor as you grow your business.
 This flexibility is possible because the vendor leverages sophisticated software that facilitates the combination of many small orders into a more economical large one.